fuziki/UnityCoreBluetooth/README.md

 * macOS 12+ (Apple Silicon and Intel)

 # Installation
-Download VideoCreator.unitypakcage from [Releases](https://github.com/fuziki/UnityCoreBluetooth/releases) and install it in your project.
+Download UnityCoreBluetooth.unitypackage from [Releases](https://github.com/fuziki/UnityCoreBluetooth/releases) and install it in your project.

 ## Set Info.plist